Skip to content

 ├── docker-entrypoint-initdb.d/

-│ └── rinha.dump.sql # Schema + stored procedures + seed data
+│ └── rinha.dump.sql # UNLOGGED schema + stored procedures + seed data

-├── prod/docker-compose.yml # Prod stack with GHCR images
+├── prod/docker-compose.yml # Release/load-test stack using GHCR images and prod k6 mode

 ├── nginx.conf # Load balancer config